 And then everything changed following her first roll in the hay with Bill, the vampire.
 Sookie Stackhouse?
 Surely her name is really Mary Sue!

-- She’s the most gorgeous girl in Bon Temps, Louisiana, which she and everyone in Bon Temps constantly reminds the reader about.
+- She’s the most gorgeous girl in Bon Temps, Louisiana, which she and everyone in Bon Temps constantly remind the reader about.
 I guess the only reprieve the reader gets is at least Sookie doesn’t try to convince you she’s just mediocre looking despite an excess amount of male attention.

 - She refers to her magical ability, which allows her to read the minds of those around her, as a “disability”.
 Gross.